“I’m not a builder of buildings, I’m a builder of collections” – Leonard Lauder

 Removing All items from a Collection

-To remove all items from a collection you can simply set it to nothing.
+The Collection does not have a RemoveAll function.
+However to remove all items from a collection you can simply set it to a new collection.

 Adding items to a Collection